 7. Write a cracking technical narrative

-- Don’t be scared to include details about projects that failed for technical reasons – this will demonstrate to HMRC that the project is tricky and hard to solve, even by competent professionals.
+- Don’t be scared to include details about projects that failed for technical reasons.
+This demonstrates to HMRC that the project is tricky and hard to solve, even by competent professionals.

-8. Balance the tech narrative to the size of the claim
+8. Balance the technical narrative to the size of the claim

 10. Reconcile, reconcile, reconcile

-And finally before you file, go through with a fine tooth comb and double (triple, quadruple!) check that all numbers you have included in the calculations can be matched back to your P&L, the tax computations and the CT600.
-Nothing is a bigger red flag than if you are claiming £200,000 for subcontractors in your claim and there is only £45,000 against ‘Subcontractors’ in the P&L. All costs must be matched and consistent with each other so it is easy for HMRC to identify what costs are located where.
+There’s no bigger red flag for HMRC than numbers not adding up.
+For instance, if you are claiming £200,000 for subcontractors and there is only £45,000 against ‘Subcontractors’ in the P&L. All costs must be matched and consistent with each other so it is easy for HMRC to identify which costs are located where.